CoffeeJarr/IOT_CJ1/README.md

 ##### IOT_CJ1
   1. Record the process of the final project
-  2. Study to use the github since it's my first time
+  2. Study to use the GitHub since it's my first time
   3. Record the study of the Pyhton and Raspberry Pi 4B

 ###### [Final Project]